Telephone call: Information transmission

 A telephone call may carry ordinary voice transmission using a telephone, data transmission when the calling party and called party are using modems, or facsimile transmission when they are using fax machines.
 The call may use land line, mobile phone, satellite phone or any combination thereof.
 When a telephone call has more than one called party it is referred to as a conference call.
 When two or more users of the network are sharing the same physical line, it is called a party line or Rural phone line.

-If the caller's wireline phone is connected directly to the calling party, when the caller takes their telephone off-hook, the calling party's phone will ring.
-This is called a hot line or ringdown.
+If the caller's wired phone is connected directly to the calling party, when the caller takes their telephone off-hook, the calling party's phone will ring.
+This is called a [hot line] or [ringdown].
 Otherwise, the calling party is usually given a tone to indicate they should begin dialing the desired number.
 In some (now very rare) cases, if the calling party cannot dial calls directly, they will be connected to an operator who places the call for them.

-Calls may be placed through a public network (such as the Public Switched Telephone Network) provided by a commercial telephone company or a private network called a PBX.
-In most cases a private network is connected to the public network in order to allow PBX users to dial the outside world.
-Incoming calls to a private network arrive at the PBX in two ways: either directly to a users phone using a DDI number or indirectly via a receptionist who will answer the call first and then manually put the caller through to the desired user on the PBX.
+Calls may be placed through a public network, such as the public switched telephone network (PSTN), provided by a commercial telephone company or a private network, such as a private branch exchange (PBX).
+In most cases a private network is connected to the public network to provide PBX users with access to the larger networks.
+Incoming calls to a private network arrive at the PBX in two ways: either directly to a users phone using direct inward dialing or indirectly via a human or electronic receptionist who will answer the call and connect it to the desired user.

 Most telephone calls through the PSTN are set up using ISUP signalling messages or one of its variants between telephone exchanges to establish the end to end connection.
 Calls through PBX networks are set up using QSIG, DPNSS or variants.

 Costs

-Some types of calls are not charged, such as local calls (and internal calls) dialed directly by a telephone subscriber in Canada, the United States, Hong Kong, United Kingdom, Ireland or New Zealand (Residential subscribers only).
+Some types of calls are not charged, such as local calls (and internal calls) dialed directly by a telephone subscriber in Canada, the United States, Hong Kong, Ireland or New Zealand (Residential subscribers only).
 In most other areas, all telephone calls are charged a fee for the connection.
 Fees depend on the provider of the service, the type of service being used (a call placed from a landline or wired telephone will have one rate, and a call placed from a mobile telephone will have a different rate) and the distance between the calling and the called parties.
 In most circumstances, the calling party pays this fee.
 However, in some circumstances such as a reverse charge or collect call, the called party pays the cost of the call.
 In some circumstances, the caller pays a flat rate charge for the telephone connection and does not pay any additional charge for all calls made.
-Telecommunication liberalization has been established in several countries to allows customers to keep their local phone provider and use an alternate provider for a certain call in order to save money.
+Telecommunication liberalization has been established in several countries to allow customers to keep their local phone provider and use an alternate provider for a certain call in order to save money.